susam/emacs4cl/README.md

     The first line fetches and loads Hunchentoot from Quicklisp.
     Hunchentoot is a popular Common Lisp web server toolkit for building dynamic websites.
-The second line uses Hunchentoot to start a web server on listening on TCP port 4242.
+The second line uses Hunchentoot to start a web server listening on TCP port 4242.

  5. Evaluate the whole buffer with the following key-sequence: